jobszarny/HomeLab/README.md

-Splunk Lab 1: Log Ingestion and Parsing + Basic Search and Filtering
+Splunk Lab 1: Log Ingestion and Extracting + Basic Search and Filtering

 Objective

 The objective of this lab is to break into the well known SIEM software Splunk.
-The basics can never be overlooked and in this lab I will be showcasing my steps and processes for how to ingest, parse, searh, and filter new logs.
+The basics can never be overlooked and in this lab I will be showcasing my steps and processes for how to ingest, extract, searh, and filter new logs.
 There are seven different logs that were ingested that all serve different purposes but for this lab we are just going over how to set Splunk up to be used.
 The goal of doing this is to become comfortable with using Splunk Enterprise so I can continue to grow my knowledge and expand my abilities in labs.

 Skills Learned